Submissions

 This section lists all the sources cited in the paper.
 The citation style (APA) will determine the format.

 We strictly follow APA (American Psychological Association) style for our research papers.
-Kindly watch the below tutorials for more informations:
+Kindly watch the below tutorials for more information:

 16. Footnotes